aandonov/Version-Control-Test/README.md

 # Version-Control-Test
-Test repository VControl lecture QA
+Test repository VControl lecture QA for the lectures